cataclysmbnteam/Cataclysm-BN/data/mods/rpg_system/README.md

 ## Balance

 Worth ~25 character creation points.
 Worth much less early game, more late game.
+If you want to play a "vanilla balanced" experience, create a character with 25 points left at the end of character creation.

 Not designed to be used with "Stats through Kills" mod.

 ## Screenshots